lucahlg/llmfilebench/json/data_generation/prompt_to_generate_instructions.md

 </EXAMPLES>

+The Output will be directly parsed into an .md file, so please make sure to follow the markdown syntax.
 Alright, now it's your turn!
-Please create a new exercise instruction based on the given JSON object.
+Please create a new exercise instruction.md based on the given JSON object.

 {{json_content}}